octo-technology/OpenTezos/docs/explorer/exam.md

 What is true about a block indexer?

-- [x] Indexers are node operators.
+- [x] Indexers fetches the raw data from the node, then processes it and stores it in a database in an optimized way.
 - [ ] It enables cryptocurrency transaction.
-- [x] It provides fast and readable access to the blockchain data.
+- [x] It provides fast access to the blockchain data.
 - [ ] It allows the writing and deployment of smart contracts.
 - [ ] Indexers exist only for the Tezos blockchain.